-Before completing a loan application, you will need to determine whether you are a dependent or an independent undergraduate and this will establish which loan types and amounts you are eligible to borrow.
-Definitions are below:
+Before completing a federal loan application, you will need to determine whether you are a dependent or an independent student and this will establish which loan types and amounts you are eligible to borrow.
+Definitions on how to determine this can be found on the Federal Student Aid website, but if your circumstances are unusual and you need advice, please email the US loans team.

 Independent

-For the purposes of federal aid, a student is considered independent if he or she meets one or more of the following criteria:
+For the purposes of federal aid, a student is considered independent if they meet one or more of the following criteria:

 - the student is at least 24 years old by 31 December of the award year;